dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 ## Logging

-Moira provides a special log mode for recording the instruction stream.
-If logging is enabled, the contents of all registers is recorded prior to the execution of an instruction.
-The logged information is stored inside a *log buffer* which is a ring buffer whose capacity is currently hard-coded to 256 elements.
+Moira includes an instruction logging system that records register states before each instruction executes.
+Logged entries are stored in a circular buffer with a fixed capacity of 256 entries.

-All API calls of the logging facility are handled through the `debugger` object.
+All logging-related API calls are handled through the `debugger` object.

 - `void enableLogging()`